The Ideal Temperature -

 Limestone soils are one of Ireland’s most powerful assets, and they are the foundation for an honest and consistent grass-fed diet.
 Lime is a natural neutralizing agent and it is massively beneficial to grass growth, keeping the pH from getting too acidic.
 Even the most premium grass-fed whey products available can’t compete with Ireland’s basic soil.
 The natural limestone soils allow the naturally high precipitation to feed the grasslands without the pH dropping too low.
 Grass-fed farms in the U.S. are predominantly located in the Eastern, Southeastern and the Pacific Northwest parts of the country where the annual rainfall is sufficient to grow enough grass to support their herds.
 However, the soil here is highly acidic.
 The same rain that makes it possible to sustain a grass-fed diet for these farms also leaches away the alkaline elements of the soil over time, yielding a grass system built upon naturally acidic soil.
 This necessitates the farmer to manually add nutrients to correct the pH balance.
 Which leads to inconsistent deposits of basic elements and in turn variants in the grass makeup, not to mention the energy exhausted (carbon footprint) on the execution of this mechanical irrigation.

-Ireland is known as the Emerald Isle for very good reason.
+The Endless Grasslands -Ireland is known as the Emerald Isle for very good reason > 80% of the countryside is blanketed in thick green grasslands.
 The yearly grass growth rate rivals the best on the planet.
 The Irish grasses exceed the European average by more than 33%.
 Our farms specifically cultivate the grass varieties that optimize nutrition and the ease of digestion (such as the addition of clover).
 It’s no wonder as to why our grass-fed whey leads the industry with an Amino Acid profile that contains more than 10% of the BCAAs than the next best grass-fed sourced whey.